 Jen Sookfong Lee is a third-generation Chinese Canadian writer from Vancouver who has lived most of her life in the city’s East Side.
 Lee is a poet and food writer in addition to being a novelist.
 She is the co-editor of Whatever Gets You Through: Twelve Survivors on Life After Sexual Assault (Greystone Books, 2019).
-Lee’s book for children, Chinese New Year: A Celebration for Everyone (Orca, 2017) includes some autobiographical content.
+Lee’s books for children, Chinese New Year: A Celebration for Everyone (Orca, 2017) and Finding Home: The Journey of Immigrants and Refugees (Orca, 2021) both include some autobiographical content.
+When interviewed by Steven W. Beattie for a profile in Quill & Quire (April 2021), Lee readily acknowledged that her writing is often veiled autobiography.
 Gentlemen of the Shade: My Own Private Idaho, is a non-fiction exploration of the Gus Van Sant’s popular indie film.
 Lee is also a teacher at The Writers’ Studio Online with Simon Fraser University.
+She will be assuming the role of acquiring editor at ECW Press in July 2021.

 The Better Mother